-SST because they fall within the June to November period when monsoon rainfall over much of Indonesia is most strongly impacted by ENSO, and when this relationship is most spatially coherent [Aldrian and Susanto, 2003, Chang et al., 2004].
+model.
+The tree ring and coral data were input as potential predictor series in the regression.
+Only those series that most significantly correlated with the WP SST series entered the final model.
+Calibration trials (not shown) indicated that the September-November season optimized the SST signal in the combined proxies.
+These autumn months are an important time for reconstructing SST because they fall within the June to November period when monsoon rainfall over much of Indonesia is most strongly impacted by ENSO, and when this relationship is most spatially coherent [Aldrian and Susanto, 2003; Chang et al., 2004].

-A variant of a nesting procedure [e.g. Meko 1997, Cook et al., 2002] was employed to maximize the length of the reconstruction.
+[8] A variant of a nesting procedure [e.g., Meko, 1997; Cook et al., 2002] was employed to maximize the length of the reconstruction.
 Using this method, iterative stepwise regression-generated nested models of different lengths (due to the loss of the shorter series leaving the data matrix) were generated and the relevant sections spliced together following normalization and scaling to the mean and standard deviation of the most replicated nest.
-Two nested models were developed, beginning in 1782 (LOM and SAKLA), and 1860 (BUN, LOM and SAKLA); with a further model to extend the reconstruction to 1992 (LNG and SAKLA).
+Two nested models were developed, beginning in 1782 (LOM and SAKLA), and 1860 (BUN, LOM, and SAKLA); with a further model to extend the reconstruction to 1992 (LNG and SAKLA).
 The final nest reconstructions are effectively linear weighted averages of the original series that entered that particular nest model.

-Calibration-verification statistics commonly used in dendroclimatology [Cook and Kairiukstis, 1990] were performed separately for each nest and utilized to quantify the robustness of the reconstruction over time.
-These statistics are the Reduction of Error (RE), Coefficient of Efficiency (CE), Product Means (PM), Sign Test (ST), and Pearson's correlation coefficient [Cook and Kairiukstis, 1990].
-A split period calibration-verification scheme was applied over the periods 1885-1936 and 1937-1989, with the final reconstruction based on the full calibration model from 1885-1989.
-The full spliced reconstruction time-series (1782-1992) was scaled (same mean and variance - [Esper at al. 2005]) to the instrumental data over the 1885-1989 period to account for the possible bias from using OLS regression for calibrating linear relationships, which results in predicted data with lower variance than the original instrumental data [von Storch et al. 2004].
+[9] Calibration-verification statistics commonly used in dendroclimatology [Cook and Kairiukstis, 1990] were performed separately for each nest and utilized to quantify the robustness of the reconstruction over time.
+These statistics are the reduction of error (RE), coefficient of efficiency (CE), product means (PM), sign test (ST), and Pearson's correlation coefficient [Cook and Kairiukstis, 1990].
+A split period calibration-verification scheme was applied over the periods 1885-1936 and 1937-1989, with the final reconstruction based on the full calibration model from 1885-

+1989.
+The full spliced reconstruction time series (1782- 1992) was scaled (same mean and variance [Esper et al., 2005]) to the instrumental data over the 1885-1989 period to account for the possible bias from using OLS regression for calibrating linear relationships, which results in predicted data with lower variance than the original instrumental data [von Storch et al., 2004].